mvertescher/workshop-rs/src/traits/recap.md

   Trait` as long as only one concrete type is ever returned.
 - We can conditionally implement methods for types that have generic type parameters by placing trait bounds on the generic type parameters.

+Trait and trait bounds enable us to write code using generics that has specific behavior.

+In a dynamically typed language, we would get errors at compile time if we call a method on a type that was not implemented.

+In Rust, we check at compile time _and_ don't suffer any performance penalties.